Do the students at Summit wear uniforms?

 More specific information is available upon request.
 In addition, many families form carpools.

 Does Summit offer before and after school care?

-The Summit School provides after school care through a homework enrichment program until 5:00 p.m. at an additional cost.
+The Summit School provides an after school program until 5:30 p.m. at an additional cost.
 Before-school care is not available at this time.